hamidreza-nateghi/mui-button/README.md

 **Note:**

-You will need to have [Material UI](https://material-ui.com/) installed, in order to use this component
+You will need to have [`material-ui`](https://github.com/mui-org/material-ui) installed, in order to use this component

 ```shell
 npm install @material-ui/core